The Bicategory of Lie Groupoids within Diffeological Groupoids: Lie Groupoids

-We now restrict our attention to Lie groupoids, which are examples of locally subductive diffeological groupoids.
-We will constantly throughout this subsection use the fact that the local subductions between manifolds are exactly the surjective submersions (\cref{i:local subd} of \cref{p:subd properties}).
-Many of the results of this section are already well-known; however, we show that these results come directly from the theory developed thus far for diffeological groupoids.

-\begin{definition}[Lie and Surjective Submersive Weak Equivalences]\labell{d:surj subm weak equiv} A weak equivalence $\varphi\colon\calG\to\calH$ between Lie groupoids is \textbf{Lie} if $\Phi_\varphi$ and $\Psi_\varphi$ are smooth maps between manifolds and $\varphi$ is pure (that is, $\Psi_\varphi$ is a surjective submersion).
-A weak equivalence between Lie groupoids is \textbf{surjective submersive} if it is locally subductive; that is, $\varphi_0$ is surjective submersive.
-Denote by $\LieGpoid$ the full sub-$2$-category of $\DGpoid$ whose objects are Lie groupoids, by $W_\Lie$ the class of Lie weak equivalences in $\LieGpoid$, and by $J_\Lie$ the class of surjective submersive weak equivalences in $\LieGpoid$. \eod \end{definition}

-Similar to the property of local subductivity of diffeological groupoids, a diffeological groupoid being Lie (or \emph{not} being Lie) is not a Morita invariant.
-For instance, the trivial groupoid of a point, which is Lie, is Morita equivalent to the trivial groupoid of any diffeological space $X$.
-And not surprisingly, some diffeological groupoids that are not Lie do not admit a Morita equivalence to a Lie groupoid: \cref{x:weak equiv local subd2} gives an example of a diffeological groupoid that is not locally subductive, and any diffeological groupoid that is Morita equivalent to it cannot be locally subductive either, and hence not Lie.
-We now move onto how weak equivalences and pullbacks interact with the Lie and surjective submersive properties.
+A diffeological groupoid being Lie (or \emph{not} being Lie) is not a Morita invariant.
+For instance, the trivial groupoid of a point, which is Lie, is Morita equivalent to the pair groupoid of any diffeological space.
+However, some diffeological groupoids that are not Lie do \emph{not} admit a Morita equivalence to any Lie groupoid at all: